Counter Culture Coffee: Sustainability

 Counter Culture Coffee directly collaborates with artisans who grow the coffee, and their partnership with farmers is a basis for their sustainable coffee model, which involves working with progressive and environmentally sensitive farms in the trade.
 In 2008, they launched a third-party Counter Culture Direct Trade Certification, establishing direct trade standards for sustainability, quality, and fairness in the coffee chain.
 Additional initiatives include their Sustaining Educational and Environmental Development at a Source (SEEDS) program and the company's Sustainability Scorecard.
 The SEEDS initiative aims to support sustainability and education on the origins of the products.
 At the same time, the Sustainability Scorecard measures the impact of the company's efforts toward building a more sustainable supply chain.

 Education

 The firm also provides consumers, employees, and wholesale partners with educational programs on coffee brewing, origin, and history.
 Professional development courses include Brewing Science, Barista Fundamentals, Coffee Origins, Cupping Fundamentals, and Brewing: Technique & Troubleshooting.

 Public educational initiatives include free "Tastings at Ten" every Friday morning, as well as homebrew labs for coffee enthusiasts offered at a fee.
-Educational courses are offered at thirteen Counter Culture Training Centers across the country.
+Educational courses are offered at twelve Counter Culture Training Centers across the country.